-These additional costs have not had a dramatic impact on the financial outturn for 2019/20 as the pandemic only started to make a notable impact on the public's and businesses' behaviour in the last two weeks of March.
-However. the true scale of its impact on the Council's finances will be felt during 2020/21.
-The Council is expecting substantial losses across many of its largest streams of income.
-These include parking, licensing fees and planning fees.
+The Council has suffered substantial losses across many of its largest streams of income.
+These include parking, leisure, and property.
+However, the Council has continued to run services throughout the pandemic including, for example, regulatory services such as Planning and Building Control and this has helped to mitigate the financial impact.
 As with any recession, investment income is anticipated to reduce which will create further pressures on the Council's finances.
-On the expenditure front some of the key areas of additional pressure will include accommodation and support for rough sleepers.
-It is difficult to quantify the impact of Covid-19 at this stage with any certainty, but the financial pressure on the Council will be substantial - even after the Government's emergency Covid-19 funding for local authorities is taken into account.
+On the expenditure front some of the key areas of additional pressure have included accommodation and support for rough sleepers, support for our community and support for our leisure services, and again these have been partially mitigated through the use of grant funding.
 Due to the Council's reliance on commercial income and fees and charges and consequently its exposure to the economic cycle, the Council has sought in recent years to build up the general fund balance to ensure the Council is financially resilient in a recession.
-The Council is therefore in a position to draw upon its general fund reserve balance in 2020/21 to balance its budget.
-The Council has reset its Medium Term Financial Strategy (MTFS) in recognition of the impact of the pandemic and the Council's strategic objectives.
-The Covid-19 crisis has meant that the Council has had to review what its most critical services are and which are required to still be operational even during a global pandemic.
-The changing environment and "new normal" in which we are likely to find ourselves will require the Council to review the services it provides, its delivery models and the outcomes that are of the highest priority.
+Moving forward, the Council has reset its Medium-Term Financial Strategy (MTFS) in recognition of the impact of the pandemic and the Council has reset its Medium-Term Financial Strategy for 2021-22.
+The Covid-19 crisis has meant that the Council has had to review what its most critical services are, and which are required to still be operational even during a global pandemic.
+The changing environment and "new normal" in will require the Council to review the services it provides, its delivery models and the outcomes that are of the highest priority.
 This will also require the Council to review the structural position of its budget and how that needs to change going forward.